the-teachingRSE-project/competencies/competencies.md

-A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink] [@SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targetting more advanced software engineering topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.
+A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink] [@SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targeting more advanced software engineering topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.

 There are also several initiatives focused on training HPC-oriented RSEs, such as the Partnership for Advanced Computing in Europe (PRACE) [@PRACE]